oz123/awesome-c/README.md

 ## Networking and Internet ##

-The [Security](#security) section also contains useful resources for making stuff relating to networks and the Internet.

 * [asnlc][138] - A compiler of ASN.1 specifications into C source code.
 [FreeBSD][24].
 * [CHL][422] - C Hypertext Library - A library for writing web applications in
   C. [GNU GPLv3][41] only.